WinterFreshPT/SlashHook/README.md

 #### How to Download and Compile hotpatcher for injection.

+Fast Install : ```bash git clone https://github.com/vikasnkumar/hotpatch && cd hotpatch-master && make && sudo make install```
+^ You can copy the entire line and paste it into terminal for a quick and automated install
+#### "Manual Install"

 ```bash
 git clone https://github.com/vikasnkumar/hotpatch
 cd hotpatch-master
 make
 sudo make install
 ```
+##

 #### Generate a makefile

 ```bash